microsoft/DeepSpeedExamples/training/imagenet/README.md

   --num_gpus NUM GPU    Num GPUs to use.
   --num_nodes NUM NODES Num nodes to use --multiprocessing-distributed
-                        Use multi-processing distributed training to launch N processes per node, which has N GPUs.
+                        use multi-processing distributed training to launch N processes per node, which has N GPUs.
 This is the fastest way to use PyTorch for either single node or multi node data parallel training
   --dummy               use fake data to benchmark